josephryan/tmppolar/workshop2023.md

 <table bgcolor=grey border=1><tr><td>
 <b>Adding and/or subtracting species from an orthofinder analysis</b>

-<br><br>Often after running a large orthofinder analysis you may need to add or subtract species from your study.
+Often after running a large orthofinder analysis you may need to add or subtract species from your study.
 For large studies, it can take a long time to start over.
 Orthofinder allows you to add and/or subtract species from an analysis.
 See the documentation.
 </td></tr></table>

 ##### Orthofinder output